System and Description

 The /opt/apache/htdocs directory is the document root directory.

-The flash (flash) directory contains the JumpStart files that are required to install the client and the subdirectory archives.
-The archives directory contains the current Oracle Solaris release flash archive.
+The Solaris Flash (flash) directory contains the custom JumpStart files that are required to install the client and the subdirectory archives.
+The archives directory contains the Solaris 10 Flash archive.

 The /etc/netboot directory contains the configuration information, private key, digital certificate, and certificate authority that are required for a WAN boot installation.
 This section describes the files and directories you can create in the /etc/netboot directory to customize your WAN boot installation.

 Network-specific configuration – If you want only those machines on a specific subnet to share configuration information, store the configuration files that you want to share in a subdirectory of /etc/netboot.
-The subdirectory naming convention should be:
+Have the subdirectory follow this naming convention.

 Client-specific configuration – If you want only a specific client to use the boot file system, store the boot file system files in a subdirectory of /etc/netboot.
-The subdirectory naming convention should be:
+Have the subdirectory follow this naming convention.

 truststore – This file contains the digital certificates of certificate signing authorities that the client should trust.
 These trusted certificates instruct the client to trust the server during the installation.

-The /etc/netboot directory layout in the figure enables you to perform the following WAN boot installations:
+The /etc/netboot directory layout in Figure 12–2 enables you to perform the following WAN boot installations.